MrMoneyInTheBank/bragir/README.md

 ### OpenAI

-Currently, this tool relise on OpenAIs API.
+Currently, this tool relies on OpenAIs API.
 That means that an OpenAI api-key is crucial.
 See the following resource of [how to get an OpenAI api-key](https://platform.openai.com/docs/quickstart?context=python)

 ### Bragir
 Use pip to install Bragir